Home • Welcome to ALSO!

 The difference was explained as follows by the Michigan Law Revision Commission (1997).
 “Unlike a Uniform Act, whose principal objective is to obtain immediate uniformity among the States on a particular legal subject, a Model Act may be more of an experimental effort to assist States in developing effective new approaches to a particular problem area of the law.
 A Model Act may contain more novel approaches, the efficacy of which can only be attained through some trial and error.
 Although uniformity may prove to be desirable at some point, it is not imperative in the short term.”

-In practice, if a “Uniform” act fails to receive the expected support among state legislatures, the NCCUSL may relegate it, informally, to model-act status by simply referring to it as a “Model” act.
-See a list of acts on the NCCUSL web site, including certain acts now called model acts, which were adopted as uniform acts.
-See also Cal.
-L. Rev. Comm'n, “Mechanic's Liens: Issues and Other Approaches,” Memo.
+In practice, if a “uniform” act fails to receive the expected support among state legislatures, the Uniform Law Commission may relegate it, informally, to model-act status by simply referring to it as a “model” act.
+See, e.g., Cal.
+L. Rev. Comm’n, “Mechanic’s Liens: Issues and Other Approaches,” Memo.
 2000-26, p.
 14 (2000) (concluding that the Uniform Construction Lien Act was thus relegated to model-act status).

-Organizations other than the NCCUSL have sponsored model acts, some of which are listed on this page.
+Organizations other than the Uniform Law Commission have sponsored model acts, some of which are listed below on this page.
 For instance, the Model Business Corporation Act was created under the aegis of the American Bar Association.
-Those model acts, like the NCCUSL-sponsored model acts, are recommended for the purpose of promoting the uniformity of state laws.
+Those model acts, like the ULC-sponsored model acts, are recommended for the purpose of promoting the uniformity of state laws.

 See also a collection of suggested state legislation maintained by the Council of State Governments.